DDMAL/ismir-remote-conference/.github/ISSUE_TEMPLATE/---feature-request.md

 **Has the feature been requested before?**

-Please provide a link to the issue.
+Please provide a link to the issue (if exists).

 **If the feature request is accepted, would you be willing to submit a PR?**